 At this point in our collective journey through time the world is fraught with the dark side of human nature, – the hatreds, the fears of others, the desires for power over and the violence.
 Let us learn from the wisdom of Old Europe which all evidence indicates to have been a culture of peace, a culture which honored life in all its cycles, a culture whose supreme being was the Bird Goddess – protector, nurturer and giver of life.

 Judith Shaw, a graduate of the San Francisco Art Institute, has been interested in myth, culture and mystical studies all her life.
 Not long after graduating from SFAI, while living in Greece, Judith began exploring the Goddess in her artwork.
 She continues to be inspired by the Goddess in all of Her manifestations.
 Originally from New Orleans, Judith now makes her home in New Mexico where she paints and sells real estate part-time.
-She is currently hard at work on a deck of Goddess cards.
 Give yourself the gift of one of Judith’s prints and paintings, priced from $25 – $3000.

 Judith’s deck of Celtic Goddess Oracle Cards is now in the world.
 The first run has sold out and more decks will be available by January 10, 2018.
 You can Pre-order your deck from the second run on Judith’s website.
 Experience the wisdom of the Celtic Goddesses!